Tushar24042002/IndiMart/README.md

 # Introduction
 Indimart Private Limited, is an Indian instant delivery service.
 It was founded in January 2023 and is based out of Delhi.
 Customers of the company use a mobile application to order groceries and essentials online.

-** Create From React js, Redux And Use React-Router-Dom **
+**Create From React js, Redux And Use React-Router-Dom**

-Link Of Website is https://www.studybuddy.store
+**Link Of Website is https://www.studybuddy.store**

+**Used Tools **

-Used Tools - React Js, Jsx, HTML, Css, Scss, Javascript, React-router-dom, React-Dom, React-Bootstrap, React-scss, React-Pdf, React-share-social, React-slick, React-pagination, React-Carousel, React-Modal
+React Js, Redux, Jsx, HTML, Css, Scss, Javascript, React-router-dom, React-Dom, React-Bootstrap, React-scss, React-share-social, React-slick, React-pagination, React-Carousel, React-Modal.

+**Login Funcationality**
+**Use Of AUTH0** real time login, signup, logout and redirect by Google.

-Setup
+# Setup

-npm-run-dev For Start This Project On your Localhost Server npm-run-build For Deploy This Project On Free https Servers
+**npm-run-dev** For Start This Project On your Localhost Server

+**npm-run-build** For Deploy This Project On Free https Servers

-Thank You
+**Thank You
+**